 For the graham cracker recipe, I used 1 cup buckwheat flour and 1/4 cup teff, and instead of an egg white mixed in, I used 1 tablespoon of chia seeds mixed with a 1/4 cup water to make a gel like slurry.
 Instead of doing an egg wash and sprinkling with sugar, I used a mix of teff flour and sugar to roll it out between sheets of parchment paper.
 This stuff is STICKY so I highly recommend flattening it out with your hands and dusting LIBERALLY before trying to roll it out.

-For the quick bread, we have to avoid xanthan gum because it’s mostly grown on corn, and guar gum is related to soy.
-So more chia seed slurry!
+For the quick bread, I used more chia seed slurry instead of xanthan gum.
 I think I used 1 teaspoon of chia seeds and one teaspoon of water.
 I made pumpkin chocolate chip bread and was winging the spice measurements.
 The kid likes it!
 It’s not overly sweet at all and the spices are pretty mild, so all in all it’s a good breakfast option for the kid palate.
 Since I used a bean based flour mix, it’s got some protein in it too.
 Bonus!

 The breakfast cookie is really awesome, I must say.
 I have to taste test, even though it has things in it that I’m avoiding for various reasons, to see if it’s something he would like and eat, and these were gooood.
 Very peanut butter-y, which is no surprise since they are flourless and the main ingredient is nut butter.
 I did not grind the chia seeds for this recipe, but I found that I was digging seeds out of my teeth for a while, so I will be grinding them for the next batch.
 (If you’re not familiar with chia seeds, they’re about the size of poppy seeds.)
 I used straight cane sugar instead of xylitol, skipped the stevia, and I used two teaspoons of starch.
 Oh, and a threw in a handful of mini chocolate chips.
 Let me warn you, the recipe makes two humongous cookies.
 For a ravenous adult, I can see one cookie being a complete breakfast.
 My son has been satisfied after eating only a quarter of one, so next batch will be made into 8 smaller more kid-size appropriate cookies.